About the Journal

 The decision of the reviewers will be acknowledged by the JCER Editors in accordance with eligibility for publication.
 Authors will be informed of the review decision and all relevant comments will be forwarded to authors.

-From 2014, the Journal of Contemporary European Research is published online four times a year.
+The Journal of Contemporary European Research is published online four times a year.

 Open Access Policy